 Tiers 2 & 3 implementation data involves reviewing progress monitoring data from a specific intervention and determining if most students are responding to the intervention.
 Fidelity data, such a checklists or information from intervention guides, should be considered to determine whether the intervention is being delivered as intended.

 Additionally, the MTSS Rhode Island team utilizes a variety of measures to guide teams in their implementation of MTSS.
 Validated and normed measures include the School-Wide Evaluation Tool (SET) and the Tiered Fidelity Inventory (TFI) to measure effectiveness of the school-wide behavioral core.
+The Center on PBIS has published a practice brief to help educators conduct the TFI and Walkthrough remotely.
 We also utilize the Implementation and Infrastructure Rubric (IIR) at all tiers to help teams identify areas of strength and growth in their MTSS implementation.